Connect your App to Google

-While logged in to your Google account, go to the API Manager.
+Log in to your Google account and go to the APIs & services.

 Client Id and

-Client Secret to enter into the connection settings in Auth0 in Step 7.
+Client Secret to enter into the Connection settings in Auth0.

 If you are planning to connect to Google Apps enterprise domains, you will need to enable the Admin SDK service.